nottohave/nottohave/README.md

 ## About Me

 I like to build website and review codes.
-I have been self taught since 2020.
-Creating something out of thin air is magical to me, and I could only do it on the web.
-I take programming as a way to learn and self improvement.
+I have been self taught myself for awhile and learning about programming is a hobby.
 If you like what I have or want to connect, let me know.

 My hobby: discover new music 💿, small reading 🐱‍👓, watching good science movies and a little hiking for the day.